 - 1. Going concern of operations: The financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The assessment of the Company's ability to source future operations and continue as a going concern involves judgement.
 Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 If the going concern assumption is not appropriate for the financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenue and expenses and the statement of financial position classifications used (Note 1). - 2.
 Impairment of exploration and evaluation assets: During the year ended June 30, 2022, the Company became aware that certain mineral concessions from its Tepal Project have been transferred to a third-party individual without the Company's knowledge or consent.
-The Company has commenced legal action and is confident that its rightful ownership will be restored in due course.
+The Company commenced legal action and received the favourable ruling of the Mexican Court to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
 The assessment of the Company's ability to regain its rightful ownership involves judgement.
-Judgements and assumptions are continually evaluated and are based on experience with Mexican Law, advice from legal counsel and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-If the assumptions regarding our ability to regain the Tepal mineral concessions are incorrect, the carrying value of the Tepal project may need to be impaired. - 3.
+Judgements and assumptions are continually evaluated and are based on experience with Mexican Law, advice from legal counsel and other factors, including expectations of future events that are believed to be reasonable under the circumstances. - 3.
 Determination of functional currency: The Company determines the functional currency through the analysis of several indicators such as expenses and cash flow, financing activities, and frequency of transactions with the reporting entity.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2023 AND 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars)

+FOR THE YEARS ENDED JUNE 30, 2024 AND 2023

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICY INFORMATION